fictive-kin/openrecipes/README.md

 ## Feedback?

 We're just trying to do the right thing, so we value your feedback as we go.
 You can ping [Chris](https://github.com/shiflett), [Ed](https://github.com/funkatron), or anyone from [Fictive Kin](https://github.com/fictivekin).
+General suggestions and feedback to openrecipes@fictivekin.com are welcome too!

 We're also gonna be on IRC, so please feel free to join us if you have any questions or comments.
 We'll be hanging out in #openrecipes on Freenode.
 See you there!